-An insurer who intends to file for one of the exemptions under this section must submit a letter of intent to its domiciliary commissioner no later than December 1 of the calendar year for which the exemption is to be claimed.
-The commissioner may deny the exemption prior to December 31 of the same year if the exemption is deemed inappropriate.
+An insurer who intends to file for one of the exemptions under this Section must submit a letter of intent to its domiciliary commissioner no later than December 1 of the calendar year for which the exemption is to be claimed.
+The commissioner may deny the exemption prior to December 31 of the same year if he or she deems the exemption inappropriate.